joao-arvins/movie-db-ui/README.md

 # Movie DB UI

-Webapp providing search functionality over as movies catalog (search is performed by movie title).
+Webapp providing search functionality over a movies catalog (search is performed by movie title).

 # Testing
 To test the code run: